 Giving it a whirl…

 Out of curiosity (and for your benefit), I decided to give the BTL Emsella a whirl.
-Just by looking at it, in all honestly, I was skeptical.
-It's a very unassuming piece of equipment and doesn't look like at all medical device; rather, it looks like a piece of furniture that would fit right into the living room of your house (coincidentally, it also costs as much as a house does).
+Just by looking at it, in all honestly, I was sceptical.
+It’s a very unassuming piece of equipment and doesn’t look like a medical device.
 I digress—I took a seat, positioned myself accordingly and Dr Sukma turned the intensity up gradually.

-Immediately, I felt my pelvic floor muscles contracting in time to the machine and I can say with full confidence that it is the strangest thing I've ever felt—but I don't doubt that it works.
+Immediately, I felt my pelvic floor muscles contracting in time to the machine and I can say with full confidence that it is the strangest thing I’ve ever felt.
 There was a slight discomfort associated with it but nothing I would describe as genuinely painful—rather, it feels like someone else is squeezing the muscles in your hoo-ha for you.
-All in all, very strange but I'd do it again!
+All in all, very strange, but I’d probably do it again!

 If you’re interested in the Pelvic Suite Treatment, get in touch here: